Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Without a doubt, gardening isn’t as simple as throwing some seeds in the ground & adding water and sunshine.

 Often gardening can take years to get the hang of, not just the art itself, but understanding your local climate, microclimate and what varieties will work for your location.
-If you’re a beginner gardener or someone whose had a few challenges growing certain crops and vegetables, the more knowledge and practice you have the better gardener you’ll become. *Here are some beginner, intermediate and advanced skills to master*
+If you’re a beginner gardener or someone whose had a few challenges growing certain crops and vegetables, the more knowledge and practice you have the better gardener you’ll become.
+Here are some beginner, intermediate, and advanced skills to master.

-The Easiest Vegetables to Grow
+The Easiest Crops to Grow

 When you’re a beginner gardener it often helps to grow crops that are easier so you have a good first experience.
 Here’s my list of crops that can be easier to grow in your garden.